auromitamitra/mongolian_vowel_harmony/writeup/outline.md

 ### slide 12
         to summarize:
         - patterns of coarticulation differ— in F2, features of V2 are enhanced in nh sequences
-        - high front vowel, which doesn't participate in vowel harmony, shows high coarticulatory resistance, giving some clue as to how these words might have developed as non-harmonic sequences diachronially
+        - high front vowel, which doesn't participate in vowel harmony, shows high coarticulatory resistance, giving some clue as to how these sequences might have developed as non-harmonic diachronially
-        - it’s interesting to note that coarticulation, which we generally understand to be inimical to contrast, could be possibly enhancing/preserving phonological contrast in a system where the general tendency is towards feature sharing and thus the loss of contrast
+        - it’s interesting to note that coarticulation, which we generally understand to be inimical to contrast, could be possibly enhancing/preserving phonological contrast in a system where the overall tendency is towards feature sharing and thus the loss of contrast
         - suggests that automatic physiological processes in speech aren’t independent of “abstract” grammatical knowledge, and vice-versa

 ### Slide 13 Future stuffw